staabm/staabm.github.io/_posts/2023-12-17-phpstan-todo-by-published.md

 // TODO: APP-2137 A comment which errors when the issue tracker ticket gets resolved function doBaz() { /* ... */ }

+// TODO: #123 fix it when this GitHub issue is closed
+// TODO: some-organization/some-repo#123 change me if this GitHub pull request is closed
 ```

 ## Supported todo formats